-Donald Trump to meet with Xi Jinping at Mar-a-Lago
+Trump expects 'very difficult' summit with Xi Jinping at Mar-a-Lago

 - Trump hasn't yet followed through on his campaign trail rhetoric against China

-(CNN)Chinese President Xi Jinping will meet with US President Donald Trump at his Mar-a-Lago resort in Florida on April 6 and 7, the two nations' governments have announced.
+(CNN)US President Donald Trump expects his meeting with Chinese President Xi Jinping at his Mar-a-Lago resort in Florida next week to be "very difficult," with jobs and trade likely to dominate discussions.

-It will be the first meeting between the two men in what many argue is the most important bilateral relationship in the world, and it comes amid heightened tensions in Asia.
+The summit on April 6 and 7 will be the first meeting between the two men in what many argue is the most important bilateral relationship in the world, and it comes amid heightened tensions in Asia.

+Hours after both countries confirmed the visit, Trump, in two tweets late Thursday, set out his priorities for the landmark summit.

+"The meeting next week with China will be very a difficult one in that we can no longer have massive trade deficits... and job losses.
+American companies must be prepared to look at other alternatives," Trump said.

 Trump has said in recent weeks that North Korea is one of the biggest security challenges he faces as president and has called on China to rein in Pyongyang, which US officials believe is preparing for another nuclear test.

-Territorial disputes in the South China Sea and China's continued building of man-made islands are also likely to be on the agenda, as will be the trade relationship between the two countries.
+Territorial disputes in the South China Sea and China's continued building of man-made islands are also likely to be raised.

 As the White House put it in a statement announcing the visit, "The two leaders will discuss global, regional, and bilateral issues of mutual concern."